rubailly/visa-apiMicroservice/README.md

 ## 2.Chamaconekt Visa

-As Chamaconekt, we are leveraging on such open APIs with payment systems like [Visa Inc.](https://developer.visa.com/) to help us build the next generation of products and services for the financial services industry because of the tremendous opportunity it presents us as a community.
+As Chamaconekt, we are leveraging on open APIs from [Visa Inc.](https://developer.visa.com/) to help us build the next generation of products and services.

-Therefore , this repository integrates Chamaconekt with Visa’s payment system via APIs and brings with it a versatile and secure mobile payment solution powered by Visa.
-Chamaconekt can now have an end-to-end platform that can steadily realize its dream for financial inclusion as we embrace innovation, at its best, to deliver superior services in the best way possible to our communities.
-Kenyans already understand the benefits of mobile payments, and this integration offers them a better way to pay and be paid, with a service which is not limited by the mobile network they have or the handset they use.
+This repository integrates Chamaconekt with Visa’s payment system via APIs and brings with it a versatile and secure mobile payment solution powered by Visa.

+### Why Visa?

 Visa is the world's largest global payments company.
 In 2015, Visa processed $4.9 trillion worth of payment volume on Visa branded cards globally.Visa has 2.4 billion cards in circulation and connects 36 million merchants locations with 14,000 plus financial institutions